Tropical curves with a singularity in a fixed point: The tropicalisation of the family of curves with a singularity in a fixed point

 Let us now study the tropicalisation of $\ker(A)$.
 As remarked in the introduction, we consider this tropical variety as a fan in $\R^s/(1,\ldots,1)\cdot\R$.
 By Section 2.5 of \cite{Spe05}, the fan is balanced.
 To study $\Trop(\ker(A))$, we use the following known results about the tropicalisation of linear spaces.

-It was observed in \cite{Stu02}, \S\;9.3, that the tropicalisation of a linear space $\ker(A)$ depends only on the matroid $M$ associated to the matrix $A$.
-By \cite{FS05}, this matroid can be specified by its collection of circuits, which are the minimal sets arising as supports of linear forms vanishing on $\ker(A)$ (resp.\ minimal sets arising as supports of elements in the row space of $A$).
+It was observed in \cite{Stu02}, \S\;9.3, that the tropicalisation of a linear space $\ker(A)$ depends only on the matroid $M$ associated to $\ker(A)$, as a linear subspace.
+This matroid can be specified by its collection of circuits, which are the minimal sets arising as supports of linear forms vanishing on $\ker(A)$ (resp.\ minimal sets arising as supports of elements in the row space of $A$).
 Equivalently, these are minimal sets $\{i_1,\ldots,i_r\}\subset \{1,\ldots,s\}$ such that the columns $b_{i_1},\ldots,b_{i_r}$ of a Gale dual $B$ of $A$ are linearly dependent.
 A \emph{Gale dual} is a matrix $B$ whose rows span the kernel of $A$.
-Thus we can also describe the matroid associated to $A$ as the matroid of the point configuration given by the columns of a Gale dual of $A$.
+Thus we can also describe the matroid associated to $\ker(A)$ as the matroid of the point configuration given by the columns of a Gale dual of $A$.

 Proposition 2.5 of \cite{FS05} states that the set of all $w\in\R^s$ such that $M_w$ (the matroid of bases $\sigma$ of $M$ for which $\sum_{i\in \sigma }w_i$ is maximal) contains no loop equals the tropicalisation of the linear space $\ker(A)$.
-In \cite{AK06} the set of all $w$ such that $M_w$ contains no loop is called the \emph{Bergman fan} of the matroid $M$.
+In \cite{Stu02} and \cite{AK06} the set of all $w$ such that $M_w$ contains no loop is called the \emph{Bergman fan} of the matroid $M$.
 Given $u\in \R^s$, let $\mathcal{F}(u)$ denote the unique \emph{flag of subsets}

 such that

 In particular,

 The \emph{weight class} of a flag $\mathcal{F}$ is the set of all $u$ such that $\mathcal{F}(u)=\mathcal{F}$.
 We can describe weight classes by their defining equalities and inequalities.